kwizrd/jandcboating/_portfolio/project1.md

 ---
-title: Project Threads
+title: "Selah"
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: "80' Cheoy Lee · Knoxville to New York"
-image: assets/img/portfolio/01-full.jpg
+image: assets/img/portfolio/selah.jpg
-alt: Shirts on a hanger
+alt: Selah 80ft Cheoy Lee

 caption:
-  title: Threads
+  title: Selah
-  subtitle: Illustration
+  subtitle: 80' Cheoy Lee · Knoxville to New York
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/selah.jpg
 ---
+20,000-mile delivery from Knoxville to New York.

 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 {:.list-inline}